witseweryn/Bank-Customer-Churn-Prediction-Project/README.md

 # Bank-Customer-Churn-Prediction-Project
-This project analyzes bank customer data to predict customer churn using machine learning techniques.
-It includes data preprocessing, exploratory data analysis, and model evaluation with logistic regression and random forest classifiers.
-Final results are visualized with ROC curves, confusion matrices, and feature importance plots.
+This project analyzes bank customer data to predict churn using machine learning (Logistic Regression and Random Forest).
+It includes preprocessing, EDA, model evaluation, and visualization with ROC curves, confusion matrices, and feature importances.
+An Excel dashboard with charts and heatmaps is also provided for interactive data exploration.